m7a/erlmpd/README-pre.md

 This is a fork of the original [erlmpd](https://github.com/caolan/erlmpd) library by [Caolan](https://github.com/caolan).
-The original README content is kept in `READEM-original.txt` and reads as follows:
+The original README content is kept in `README-original.txt` and reads as follows:

 > A simple client library for communicating with MPD (<http://mpd.wikia.com>) -
 > "a flexible, powerful, server-side application for playing music"